proximax-storage/java-chain-xipfs-sdk/README.md

 By default, any upload uses a plain privacy strategy and does not encrypt content.

 In order to secure the content, privacy strategies can be configured as part of the UploadParameter creation.
 The same can be done on download to ensure data is properly decrypted.

+Note: Setting privacy strategy has no effect when uploading path.

 The following are list of available privacy strategies that out-of-the-box with the Storage SDK.